VMois/sea/README.md

 ## How to start
 1. Install Conda through Miniconda/Anaconda
 2. Clone the repo
-1. Create Conda environment using `conda env create -f env.yml`
+3. Create Conda environment using `conda env create -f env.yml`
-2. Activate the enviroment with `conda activate sea`
+4. Activate the enviroment with `source activate sea`
+5. Install Tensorflow for CPU using `conda install tensorflow=1.12.0` (or `tensorflow-gpu` for GPU support)
-3. Download `Audio_Speech_Actors_01-24.zip` and `Audio_Song_Actors_01-24.zip` from https://zenodo.org/record/1188976
+6. Download `Audio_Speech_Actors_01-24.zip` and `Audio_Song_Actors_01-24.zip` from https://zenodo.org/record/1188976
-4. Place these zip files in a folder called `raw-data` in the main directory
+7. Place these zip files in a folder called `raw-data` in the main directory
-5. Run `python feature_extraction.py` to analyze and extract audio features (this may take a few minutes)
+8. Run `python feature_extraction.py` to analyze and extract audio features (this may take a few minutes)
-6. The results (filename, gender, emotion, and features) are stored with the Apache Parquet format in a file called `audio-features.parquet` located in the main directory
+9. The results (filename, gender, emotion, and features) are stored with the Apache Parquet format in a file called `audio-features.parquet` located in the main directory

 ## Libraries
 * LibROSA (https://librosa.github.io/librosa/)